stenhold/steventenholder.com/README.md

 # Steven's Personal Website.

 No instructions to follow ya&#39;ll!
 Just enjoy it.

-I MAY have some javascript on here sometime soon that you can deploy yourself.
+I MAY have some simulations on here sometime soon that you can deploy yourself.
-Ideally that will be simulation code for:

 - Origins of Life
 - Embryogenesis

 And eventually

 - LLMs for genomics